Rare-Earth Elements (REE) in the CIS: Production, Market and Forecast (11th edition)

 6.4 Other CIS countries

-7. Consumption of rare earth products in Russia, 2000-2015
+7. Consumption of rare-earth products in Russia in 2000-2017

-Production of glassware, optics and phosphors
+Manufacture of glass products, optics and production of phosphors

 Catalysts for oil refining

 8. Forecast of production and consumption of REE in Russia / CIS until 2020-2025.